 The last feature I’ll mention on this LG unit is that it comes with a one year manufacturer warranty.
 This is a great insurance policy if for whatever reason your new unit doesn’t last the year.
 There are always outliers out there and having this warranty to back you up ensures you that your investment is protected.

 As far as the Cons on this LG window unit there really aren’t that much to go through.
 There are few main things that I want to make you aware of before you purchase.
 A lot of these are ‘bad luck’ type of situations but I would be amiss if I didn’t make you aware:

 - This is an 8,000 BTU window air conditioner.
 I mentioned this above in our product features section but you should be aware that this unit is rated to cool a three-hundred and fifty square foot room.
 If your room is bigger than that then you should look at getting a larger BTU unit.
-If you are unsure of what sized unit you need please check out our window air conditioner buyer’s guide which can be found by clicking here.
+If you are unsure of what sized unit you need please check out our window air conditioner buyer’s guide.

 - When buying things online there is always risk of damage from the transport carrier.
 This is moreso when you are dealing with a machine with a lot of moving parts like an air conditioner.
 While most people who order this item receive it in fine condition there is still the risk of the unit arriving to your home damaged.
 If this does happen then I would recommend filing a complaint with Amazon on your order.
 If you aren’t having any luck in that avenue then you could file a claim on LG’s website under their one year warranty.
 You can find their official product page in our ‘Important Links’ section below.